ibrahimsaggaf/EGsCL/README.md

 </p>

 # Usage
-This repository contains the implementation of AGsCL.
+This repository contains the implementation of EGsCL.
 The implementation is built in Python3 (version 3.10.12) using Scikit-learn and the deep learning library Pytorch.

 ## Requirements
 - torch==2.1.1